dhowai/portfolio-4-meme-blog/README.md

         -   The user can do so from the navigation bar.
         -   From the homepage side widget called information.
-        -   Or from any post, which requires them to login to interact with the content.
+        -   Or from any post, which requires them to log in to interact with the content.

     -   As a registered User, I want to be able to view new content posted by other users

         -   When a user creates a post it gets posted to the home page and all the posts are sorted by date/time posted.
-        -   New content would is easy to find this way.
+        -   New content would be easy to find this way.

     -   As a registered User, I want to be able to Create, edit and delete my posts.

         -   A user can find their posts by category or from the home page.
         -   The add post is at the top of the navigation bar so the user can easily make posts when logged in.
-        -   If they are the author, throught the conditioning they will be able to edit, delete the posts they made.
+        -   If they are the author, through the conditioning they will be able to edit, delete the posts they made.

     -   As a registered User, I want to be able to edit any information I entered Prior.